-There has been a lot of hype around hygge in recent months.
+There has been a lot of hype around hygge in the past few years.
 But hygge is more than just the latest trend when it comes to fashion and interior design.
 It’s a lifestyle philosophy; a way of living.

 So what exactly is hygge?
 Pronounced hooguh, it’s a Danish word that means “a quality of cosiness and comfortable conviviality that engenders a feeling of contentment or well-being.”
 Sounds lovely!
 And there isn’t really an English equivalent.
 Maybe that means we don’t ‘do’ hygge very well.
 Feeling content and convivial isn’t exactly British, is it?
 But it should be.
 And it is becoming something that more and more of us are happy to do…given how busy we are juggling family and career we could all do with a bit more hygge in our lives!

 If you’re not sure about changing your entire lifestyle to incorporate hygge-esque living, it is entirely possible to start off gently.
 A great way to start is with your food.
 For example, what’s the first thing you think of when you are asked to imagine wholesome, warming, comforting food?
 A big bowl of porridge? homemade shepherd’s pie?
 Allowing yourself to indulge every so often in wholesome, comfort food is great for embracing hygge, as are spices.
 Try adding a pinch of cinnamon or cardamom in a mug of hot chocolate or frothy coffee...